OlivierSohn/hamazed/BACKLOG.md

 sliding rows / columns randomly

-- not sure if translations could be used in place of rotations (in a +1 rotation, the last element of the last column becomes the first element of the first column, maybe that's a problem.)
+- not sure if translations could be used in place of rotations (in a +1 rotation, the last element of the last column becomes the first element of the first column, maybe that's a problem as it breaks the topology in two ways (that's one too much!).)

 - benchmark alternative rotations:
   - modulo ()